codeheaven-io/codeheaven.io/_posts/2016-12-03-using-nexus-3-as-your-repository-part-2-npm-packages.markdown

 This will group all the above repos and provide you a single URL to configure your clients to download from/deploy to.

-Create a new maven (group) repository and configure it like:
+Create a new npm (group) repository and configure it like:

 ![npm-group0](https://cloud.githubusercontent.com/assets/4842605/20909963/d6f41e32-bb45-11e6-9134-848409b5d781.png)